hello-robot/stretch_ros2/stretch_moveit2/stretch_moveit_config/API.md

 ## API Documentation Stretch MoveIt 2

 ### movegroup_moveit2
-This is the API documentation for the movegroup_moveit2 node in the stretch_moveit2 package of the stretch_ros2 repository.
+This is the API documentation for the movegroup_moveit2 node in the stretch_moveit_config package of the stretch_ros2 repository.
 MoveIt 2 provides a way to plan for and control control the robot joints both in task and joint space.

 #### Parameters
 `robot_description`: